zepedroc/Python_Virtual_Assistant/ReadMe.md

 # Features

-- Speech Recognition
+- Speech Recognition in pt-PT
 - Talk back to You
 - Open Youtube and start playing a requested song
 - Move to the next Youtube video
 - Tell the current time
-- Tell a joke
 - Open the pc camera
 - Increase/Decrease Volume
 - Increase/Decrease Brightness